Social Marketing for Lawyers: Do’s and Don’ts

 - Quickly remove or “untag” photo’s posted on Facebook that might cause a few eyebrows to wrinkle.

 - Use social networking sites to build contacts, answer questions and exchange information.
-LinkedIn and Martindale-Hubbell Connected are the two obvious choices here.
+LinkedIn is the obvious choice.

 - Let common sense prevail over your 1st Amendment rights before posting or publishing.